-The Barry D. Hunt Prize is awarded annually to the best graduating graduate student in War Studies.
+The Barry D. Hunt Prize is awarded annually to the best graduate student graduating in War Studies or in History.
+(Spring)

 9.4 National Sciences and Research Council Scholarships

 The National Sciences and Research Council (NSERC) foster the discovery and application of knowledge through the support of university research and the training of scientists and engineers.
 The Council promotes the use of this knowledge to build a strong national economy and improve the quality of life of all Canadians.
 NSERC fulfill its mission by awarding grants and scholarships through a competitive process and by building partnerships among universities, governments and the private sector.